There are several approaches to feeding dogs. The three main considerations are cost, time, and suitability of the food.

 Despite being sold by many vets, dried food is not ideal (vet surgeries get kickbacks for selling it, and ultimately, they’re a business).

 However, the more expensive brands (eg, Hill’s Science, Advance) are acceptable.
 Home-brand and supermarket brands are not acceptable.
+They are often packed out with grain.

 Ideally mixed in with homemade or pre-packaged BARF, for example, dried food in the morning, and raw meat / BARF in the evenings.